BioSchemas/bioschemas.github.io/_newSpecs/LaboratoryProtocol.md

     ontologies: []
     terms: []
   expected_type:
-  - Text
-  marginality: Recommended
-  name: outcome
-  sdo_desc: outcome or expected result by a protocol execution.
-- bsc_dec: ''
-  cardinality: MANY
-  controlled_vocab:
-    ontologies: []
-    terms: []
-  expected_type:
-  - Text
-  marginality: Recommended
-  name: category
-  sdo_desc: A category for the item.
-Greater signs or slashes can be used to informally
-    indicate a category hierarchy.
-- bsc_dec: ''
-  cardinality: MANY
-  controlled_vocab:
-    ontologies: []
-    terms: []
-  expected_type:
-  - Thing
-  marginality: Recommended
-  name: isMentionedIn
-  sdo_desc: CretiveWork, Dataset, collection mentioning this entity  Inverse of:mentions
-- bsc_dec: ''
-  cardinality: MANY
-  controlled_vocab:
-    ontologies: []
-    terms: []
-  expected_type:
-  - Text
+  - Thing, Text
   - URL
   marginality: Minimum
-  name: device
+  name: instrument
-  sdo_desc: Device required to run the application.
-Used in cases where a specific
+  sdo_desc: The object that helped the agent perform the action. e.g. John wrote a
-    make/model is required to run the application.
-For LabProtocols it would be a laboratory equipment.
+    book with a pen.
+For LabProtocols it would be a laboratory equipment use by a person to follow one or more steps described in this LabProtocol.
 - bsc_dec: ''
   cardinality: MANY
   controlled_vocab:
     ontologies: []
     terms: []
   expected_type:
-  - BiologicalEntity
+  - PhysicalEntity, Text
   - URL
   marginality: Minimum
   name: sample
-  sdo_desc: Samples used in the protocol
+  sdo_desc: Sample used in the protocol.
+It could be a record in a Dataset describing
+    the sample or a physical object corresponding to the sample or a URL pointing to the type of sample used.
 - bsc_dec: ''
   cardinality: MANY
   controlled_vocab: